jotabrc/ovy_mq/README.md

 *   **Consumer Auto-Scaling**: The server can dynamically instruct clients to increase or decrease the number of consumers for a topic.
 *   **Health Checks**: Built-in mechanism to monitor the health of client connections.
 *   **Graceful Shutdown**: Ensures that in-flight messages are not lost when the application shuts down.
+*   **Reaper Task**: Re-queues messages that were sent to a client but never received a confirmation (ACK), ensuring message delivery even in case of client failures.

 ### System Flows